 For over 50 years, Nindethana has been supplying high quality native seed to clients across Australia and overseas.
 As one of Australia’s largest and most established seed merchants, we have a diverse range of customers from the home gardener to the multi-national company.
 The majority of our seed is used for environmental restoration projects, where biodiversity and quality is paramount.
 Nindethana delivers a range of seed related services which can be customised to accommodate individual customer requirements.

-Our Cumberland Seed Production Area (SPA) and professional storage facility in Western Sydney produces a large diversity of native species for our restoration work and clients.
-Coupled with our highly experienced and knowledgeable staff, we are able to provide you with a full range of seed services tailored to your project needs.
+The Native Seed Centre for Restoration is a seed production area and professional storage facility in Western Sydney producing a large diversity of native species for our restoration work and clients.
+Our highly experienced and knowledgeable staff are able to provide you with a full range of seed services tailored to your project needs.
 All of our seed management activities are conducted within the framework of the Florabank Guidelines – the widely accepted benchmark for native seed management in Australia.